 The Autoimmune Protocol Diet

-One more restrictive diet plan you may hear about is the AIP, or autoimmune protocol diet.
-It’s based on the idea that certain foods inflame your gut, and that eliminating them may ease autoimmune symptoms.
+One more restrictive diet plan you may hear about is the autoimmune protocol (AIP) diet.
+It’s based on the idea that certain foods inflame your gut and that eliminating them may ease autoimmune symptoms.

-It’s important to understand that following the AIP long term can result in nutrient deficiencies that can lead to other complications.
+It’s important to understand that following the AIP diet long-term can result in nutrient deficiencies that can lead to other complications.
 Plus, there’s no formal structured plan, so it’s tough to determine if a modified version would be best for your unique needs.

 The AIP diet has you focus on eating nutritious whole foods.
-But it asks you to gradually cut out:
+But at least at the beginning, it asks you to cut out:

 • Grains